-Agencies will continue to send statements only when the standard annual allowance (£40,000) has been exceeded.
-Equally, if you are subject to the alternative annual allowance, you may need to request a statement to check your liability to tax.
+Agencies will continue to send statements only when the standard annual allowance (£ 60,000 from 6 April 2023) has been exceeded in one scheme.
+Equally, if you are subject to the alternative annual allowance, you will need to notify the relevant NHS Scheme and request a statement to check your liability to tax.
 This can be done by contacting the scheme directly:

 HSC (Northern Ireland)

-GPs will not receive statements when they are due as the NHS pensions agencies are only able to issue them once certified income (and therefore confirmed pension growth) details are known.
+GPs will not receive statements when they are due as the NHS pensions agencies are only able to issue them once certified incomes (and therefore confirmed pension growth) details are known.

 If you exceed the annual allowance limit